-The County of Gloucester prepared a Consolidated Annual Performance and Evaluation Report (CAPER) for FY 2019 (September 1, 2019 to August 31, 2020).
-This CAPER was the first of the five year period and reported the FY 2019 accomplishments of the City's CDBG and HOME Programs.
+Each year the County of Gloucester prepares a Consolidated Annual Performance and Evaluation Report (CAPER) to evaluate its effectiveness in addressing the Priority Needs and Goals of the Five Year Consolidated Plan and the prior year's Annual Action Plan.
+The 2020 CAPER (September 1, 2020 to August 31, 2021) was the first of the five-year period and reported the FY 2020 accomplishments of the City's CDBG and HOME Programs.

-During FY 2019, Gloucester County received \$1,347,415, including \$154,217 for Washington Township's 2019 CDBG allocation and \$573,217 in HOME funds.
-The County expended a total of \$966,506.07 in CDBG funds and \$599,190.18 in HOME funds (which includes funds allocated in previous fiscal years) to carry out or complete activities proposed in both the current and prior fiscal years.
-Funds were spent on a variety of activities including: Housing Rehabilitation, First Time Homebuyer programs, New Housing Construction through the HOME CHDO, Parks and Recreation, Street improvements, Fire Stations and Equipment, Public Services, and Administration.
+During FY 2020, Gloucester County received \$1,367,975, including \$117,227 for Washington Township's 2020 CDBG allocation and \$601,828 in HOME funds.
+The County expended a total of \$1,087,815 in CDBG funds and \$666,862 in HOME funds (which includes funds allocated in previous fiscal years) to carry out or complete activities proposed in both the current and prior fiscal years.
+Funds were spent on a variety of activities including: housing rehabilitation, first-time homebuyer programs, new housing construction, improvements to community facilities, the provision of public services, and administration.

-In FY 2019, all CDBG funds expended for activities met one of the national objectives as defined under the CDBG regulations.
-In FY 2019, 100% of CDBG expenditures benefitted low and moderate income persons.
+In FY 2020, all CDBG funds expended for activities met one of the national objectives as defined under the CDBG regulations.
+In FY 2020, 89.91% of CDBG expenditures benefitted low and moderate income persons.

-In preparing this plan, the successful outcomes previously achieved suggested that some activities, such as housing rehabilitation, were efficient, effective uses of HUD funds and should be continued if there was still a need.
+In preparing this plan, the successful outcomes previously achieved suggested that some activities, such as housing rehabilitation, were efficient and effective uses of HUD funds and should be continued.
 Proficiency in completing infrastructure and facility projects and seeing both observed and documented benefits of public service efforts also suggested that inclusion of such activities, where warranted, would enhance opportunities for positively impacting our communities.